 The article contains the process of registration as on the date of publishing.
-The latest process applicable after 26.01.2018 can be found at our revised blog “Private Limited Company Registration Process – Simplified Guide”.
+The latest steps to register private limited company as applicable after 26.01.2018 can be found at our revised blog “Private Limited Company Registration Process – Simplified Guide”.

 A Private Limited Company is a Company registered under Indian Companies Act, 2013 or any previous Companies Act.
 As the suggested by the term “Limited” in the name itself, the liability of the members i.e. owners is limited to certain extent.
 Also, there are certain restrictions laid combined with privileges offered.

-For the Incorporation of Company, the concerned Ministry i.e. Ministry of Corporate Affairs (MCA) mandates the process of Incorporation by filing all the required forms on their online platform (www.mca.gov.in), which assures the fast and easy process.
+For the registering a Private Limied Company, the concerned Ministry i.e. Ministry of Corporate Affairs (MCA) mandates the process of Incorporation by filing all the required forms on their online platform (www.mca.gov.in), which assures the fast and easy process.
 The Government of India now-a-days promotes the Incorporation of Business in India along with the “Make in India” campaign.
-After adhering the procedure laid under Act, the establishment and commencement of the Company is easy.
+If you want to know how to register a private limited company then follow the steps as mentiioned here.
+It is only after adhering the procedure laid under Act, the establishment and commencement of the Company is easy.

 DIN is abbreviation of the term Director Identification Number.
-It is a number allotted by the Ministry to the Individual for acting as Director in a company.
+Under this company registration step, the DIN allotment is carried out by the Ministry to the Individual for acting as Director in a company.
 DIN is unique such as PAN Card to any person and which is applied and allotted once in the lifetime.

-The first step is to make an application for reservation of name for the proposed company.
+The next step in company registration involves making an application for reservation of name for the proposed company.
 The application is to be made in Form INC-1, where one can apply for maximum 6 names in order of the preference.
 One shall keep in mind that the names applied are not identical or nearly resembling with any existing Company or LLP or Registered Trademark.

 Once the name applied is approved, it is reserved for the applicant for a period of 60 days, in span of which one has to apply for the Incorporation of Company, non-compliance of which leads to withdrawal of the name granted by the Ministry.